Lower Saxony – Scotland

 How long can the whole joint fellowship be?

-The maximum duration of the currently offered fellowship extends over the period of the following eight months.
+The maximum duration of the currently offered fellowship extends over the period of the following six months: 1 July 2024 – 31 December 2024.

 How much time can each fellowship holder spend at their tandem partner’s institution abroad?

-Example: You are a researcher from the Leuphana University of Lüneburg with a tandem partner at the University of Glasgow.
+Example: You are a researcher from the Leuphana University Lüneburg with a tandem partner at the University of Glasgow.
 You apply for the Tandem Fellowship Programme with the intention to spend a total of four months researching in Scotland at your partner’s institution.
-As it might be difficult for you to relocate for four consecutive months, you decide to divide the planned stay abroad into shorter sections spread over the duration of the entire fellowships as follows: Travel A: 1 June – 31 July 2023 and Travel B: 1 October – 30 November 2023.
+As it mightbe difficult for you to relocate for four consecutive months, you decide to divide the planned stay abroad into shorter sections spread over the duration of the entire fellowships as follows: Travel A: 1 July 2024 – 31 July 2024 and Travel B: 1 October 2024 – 30 November 2024.

 How high is the monthly grant?